open-education-api/open-education-api.github.io/technical/consumers-and-profiles/eduxchange.md

     }
 ```

-## Agreements per alliance

-Some attributes in OOAPI can have multiple values.
-It is recommended that all participants within an alliance agree on the use of these values.
-This results in an unambiguous list on the frontend.

-### EuroTeq Alliance

-#### themes
-Participants agreed to use these themes in the theme attribute of the consumer object.
-* `"Architecture and Construction"`
-* `"Business and Economics"`
-* `"Chemistry and Biology"`
-* `"Computer Science and ICT, Data, AI"`
-* `"Electrical Engineering"`
-* `"Entrepreneurship"`
-* `"Food and Health Sciences, Medical engineering"`
-* `"Languages and Culture"`
-* `"Manufacturing and Processing"`
-* `"Mathematics and Statistics"`
-* `"Mechanical Engineering"`
-* `"Physics and Energy"`
-* `"Transport"`
-* `"Other subject area"`

-#### modeOfDelivery

-The mode of delivery the participants agreed to use differ from the standard modeOfDelivery options in OOAPI.
-Therefore these modeOfDelivery values need to be specified in the consumer attribute.

-Participants agreed to use:
-* `"Online - at a specific time"`
-* `"Online - time-independent"`
-* `"Hybrid"`: EuroTeQ students attend online, local students attend on campus.
-* `"Blended"`: course is largely online for all students, but there may be face-to-face elements that require travelling, for instance lab work or a final exam.

-#### level

-For the level attribute of a course the participants agreed to use these standard OOAPI options:
-- `"Bachelor"`
-- `"Master"`
-- `"Doctoral"`

 ## Eduxchange consumer object for Offerings

-The outline of the consumer object for offerings is the same as specified above for the programs and courses.
+The outline of the consumer object for offerings is the same as specified above for the programs and courses.There should always be a `consumerKey` attribute and an `alliances` array

-This consumer object is used to specify the `enrollmentUrl` that is associated with the `enrollmentForOwnStudents=url` attribute in the consumer object of the corresponding program or course.
+This consumer object is used to specify the `enrollmentUrl` and `enrollmentUrlForGuests` per offering.
+These attributes are associated with the corresponding attributes in the consumer object of the program or course.

-  * `enrollmentUrl`: a string formatted as an URL to which students will be redirected if `enrollmentForOwnStudents` **in the program/course consumer object** is set to `"url"`.
+  * `enrollmentUrl` (v2.0): a string formatted as an URL to which own students will be redirected if `enrollmentForOwnStudents` **in the program/course consumer object** is set to `"url"`.

-The idea behind this construct is
-* At the program/course level is specified if a student can enroll for a course of the home institution at a specific URL of the home institution.
-Specified with `enrollmentForOwnStudents=url`.
-* A program/course usually has multiple offerings associated with is, these offerings can have a different enrollment url's at the home institution.
-Therefor this url is specified in `enrollmentUrl` of the offering itself.
+  * `enrollmentUrlForGuests` (v2.1): a string formatted as an URL to which guest students will be redirected if `enrollmentForGuests` **in the program/course consumer object** is set to `"url"`.

 In addition the `enrollStartTime` and `enrollEndTime` of an offering can be added.
 This time is more specific then the enrollStartDate and enrollEndDate of an offering.
 This makes it possible to start on enrollStartDate at enrollStartTime and end at enrollEndDate at enrollEndTime.

-  * `enrollStartTime`: the time of the start of the enrollment for the offering, for example "13:00".
+  * `enrollStartTime` (v2.0): the time of the start of the enrollment for the offering, for example "13:00".
 The default is 00:00.
-  * `enrollEndTime`: the time of the end of the enrollment for the offering, for example "20:00".
+  * `enrollEndTime` (v2.0): the time of the end of the enrollment for the offering, for example "20:00".
 The default is 23:59.
-  * `dateComment`: a string with additional date information, for example `"The course takes place on monday morning"`
+  * `dateComment` (v2.1): a string with additional date information, for example `"The course takes place on monday morning"`

 ### Example